What is AI in banking?

 AI-assisted onboarding and KYC document processing

 Onboarding is where you win or lose customers.
 AI speeds this up by extracting data from IDs and documents automatically.
-Optical character recognition (OCR) reads the text.
-Machine learning validates it.
+OCR reads the text while machine learning validates it.

 Identity verification happens in real time.
-The system checks for liveness (is this a real person?) and matches selfies to ID photos.
+The system checks for liveness and matches selfies to ID photos.
 You complete Know Your Customer (KYC) requirements in minutes instead of days.

 This matters because every hour of delay increases drop-off.
-Customers expect instant account opening.
-AI delivers it while keeping you compliant.
+Customers expect instant account opening while you maintain compliance.

 AI credit decisioning for underwriting and risk

-Traditional credit scores miss good customers.
-They rely on limited data and rigid rules.
-Machine learning models analyze thousands of signals to predict who will repay.
+Traditional credit scores miss good customers by relying on limited data.
+Machine learning models analyze thousands of signals for better predictions.

 Probability of default (PD): How likely is this borrower to miss payments?